RakhithJK/Exiv2-exiv2-wiki/BMFF-Legals.md

 There has been a very vigorous discussion in Team Exiv2 and with the Open Source Community about BMFF support and the possibility of patent enfrigement.
-Team Exiv2 does not accept legal responsibility for enabling and using BMFF support.
+Exiv2 does not accept legal responsibility for enabling and using BMFF support.

 ![BMFF Support](https://user-images.githubusercontent.com/529982/131215766-adf04e0e-07a7-4df3-820c-e07b82fe4cf2.jpg)